newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 3. The bootloader sends back a response over the serial port

 We have a pretty straightforward attack for this type of bootloader.
-During the last step, we’ll apply a glitch at precisely the right time, causing the bootloader to print all kinds of things to the serial connection.
-With some luck, we’ll be able to find the decrypted plaintext somewhere in this memory dump.
+During the last step, we'll apply a glitch at precisely the right time, causing the bootloader to print all kinds of things to the serial connection.
+With some luck, we'll be able to find the decrypted plaintext somewhere in this memory dump.

 Building Firmware